 The results are shown in Table 7.
-The BCs enjoy return on asset ratios that are 0.96 (1.22) percentage points higher than their peers one year (two years) after list inclusion.
-When the $BC \times EPL$ interactions are added, they are significantly positive at 10% or better for all four specifications; the coefficient on BC alone either becomes insignificant or significantly negative at 5% or better for two specifications.
+The BCs enjoy return on asset ratios that are 0.96 (1.22) percentage points higher than their peers one year (two years) after list inclusion.25 When the $BC \times EPL$ interactions are added, they are significantly positive at 10% or better for all four specifications; the coefficient on BC alone either becomes insignificant or significantly negative at 5% or better for two specifications.
 A one standard deviation increase in EPL1 (EPL2) is associated with BCs having a next-year return on assets that is 0.53 (0.57) percentage points higher.
 We find similar results using net profit margin as the dependent variable without country control interactions.
 The results based on EPL2 are similar (see Internet Appendix D).
-Out of the 16 specifications (with and without controls, using EPL1 or EPL2, for EPL3, and one at EPL3 interaction terms are significant at the EEL3 level, five at EEL3, and one at EEL3 interaction terms are significant at the EEL3 level, five at EEL3 and one at EEL3 interaction terms are significant at the EEL3 level, five at EEL3 and one at EEL3 interaction terms are significant at the EEL3 level.
+Out of the 16 specifications (with and without controls, using EPL1 or EPL2, for ROA, NPM, as the performance measure, and studying performance one or two years ahead), six of the $BC \times EPL$ interaction terms are significant at the 1% level, five at 5%, and one at 10%.